MonkeyGTDev/awesome-coders-guide-to-everything-except-coding/README.md

 ### What belongs in this list?

-We look for content tailored to the engineering mind.
-This includes:
 - Resources designed specifically for developers.
-- Articles, courses, or books written from an engineer's perspective.
+- Articles or books written from an engineer's perspective.
 - Websites that explain concepts using first-principles thinking, visualization, or interactivity that piques a nerd's interest.
+- **BUT completely unrelated to coding.**

 ## Table of Contents
 - [💸 Finance](#-finance)